mlibrary/about-vermont/src/content/journal-proposals.md

 The UVM Press partners with scholarly societies and their appointed representatives to establish new diamond open access journals or to migrate existing journals to a diamond open access publishing model.
 We provide consultation, strategy, and production services, as well as access to an editorial management and publishing platform, to our journal publishing partners.

-##### **The UVM Press journal** **publishing program is at capacity.
-While the UVM Press continues to consider proposals, any partner selected for the program will be subject to a delayed start date.
-Please check this page for updates or contact [Aimee Diehl, journals editorial director](mailto:aimee.diehl@uvm.edu), for more information.**
+### As of 2025, the UVM Press journal publishing program is at capacity.

+While the UVM Press continues to consider journal proposals, any partner selected for the program will be subject to a delayed start date.
+Please check this page for updates or contact [](mailto:aimee.diehl@uvm.edu)[Aimee Diehl, journals editorial and production director](mailto:aimee.diehl@uvm.edu), for more information.

-**Our journal publishing program charges no fees for our services in exchange for an agreement to equal partnership:**
+#### Our journal publishing program charges no fees for our services in exchange for an agreement to equal partnership:

 * The society and its appointed representatives provide subject-area expertise, appoint editorial personnel, populate and sustain the editorial board, and maintain responsibility for all editorial tasks, including soliciting, reviewing, copyediting, and approving manuscripts for publication.
 * The UVM Press collaborates with and advises the society’s appointed personnel, and provides diamond open access publishing expertise, a submission and peer review platform, digital publishing, and preservation services for the journal’s content.

-**The UVM Press journal publishing program is built on shared responsibilities and a commitment not to profit, in any way, from published material.**
+#### The UVM Press journal publishing program is built on shared responsibilities and a commitment not to profit, in any way, from published material.

 Potential society partners must agree to these additional requirements for the lifetime of the publication: